Diversity, Equity, and Inclusion

 Diversity, equity, and inclusion are historic values of our school.
 We recognize that the best education occurs in a learning environment that encourages many voices, drawn from different backgrounds and perspectives.
 In this environment, students can better understand who they are and the world they live in.
 Respecting individual differences hones the tools students will need to learn and lead in a globally interconnected society.

-Living into our mission
+Living our mission

 A truly inclusive learning community engages everyone—students, faculty, administrators, staff, parents, and alumni.
 At Marin Academy, students and adults work together to continually push what we know about diversity and equity, and how we practice it every day.
 Marin Academy is not the first independent school to do this work, but we keep thinking, questioning, and creating initiatives to push the work forward.
 Examples can be found in four strategic initiatives:

 Our Strategic Plan calls us to ensure that our entire community—student body, faculty, staff, administrators, and Board of Trustees—reflect the racial, ethnic, cultural, and socioeconomic diversity of the Bay Area.
 To fully live into this goal requires us to overcome socioeconomic barriers relevant to our place and time, and to build and sustain a diverse school community that rests on a foundation of equity and inclusion.
-Programs such as tuition assistance and scholarships, the MA Promise, and the exploration of affordability solutions for school employees reflect our commitment to this goal.
+Programs such as tuition assistance, the MA Promise, and the exploration of affordability solutions for school employees reflect our commitment to this goal.

 Inclusive teaching and learning